USM Content

 Edit custom sheet summary fields from the report

-You can edit the fields in your portfolio view report right in the report; you do not need to go back to the summary field in the underlying sheet to make changes.
+You can edit the fields in your portfolio view report right in the report; you don't need to go back to the summary field in the underlying sheet to make changes.

-- Select the Kebab menu on the left side cell of the row you want to modify.
+- Select the Kebab menu in the left side cell of the row you want to modify.

 - Enter your changes and select Save.